 1. Felix Said - "Not Right Now" Acts 24:24-25, And after certain days, when Felix came with his wife Drusilla, which was a Jewess, he sent for Paul, and heard him concerning the faith in Christ.
 And as he reasoned of righteousness, temperance, and judgment to come, Felix trembled, and answered, Go thy way for this time; when I have a convenient season, I will call for thee.

-Rather than accepting Christ as his Lord and Saviour, Felix chose to put it off and wait for a more convenient time.
-This man chose not to receive but reject Christ.
+Rather than acccepting Christ as his Lord and Saviour, Felix chose to put it off and wait for a more convenient time.
+This man chose not to receive, but reject, Christ.
 What a mistake he made!
 This foolish choice to procrastinate would become a fatal one.
 Deceitful people often have a way of manipulating their way around authorities.
-However, no one witL ever be able to cheat death and the judgment.
+However, no one will ever be able to cheat death and the judgment.